cesmix-mit/PODPotential.jl/README.md

-As direct a port of the ML-POD potential originally written in C++ in LAMMPS.
+Directly replicating LAMMPS logic of the ML-POD potential.

 Goal is 3-body, at most 4-body.
 Ignoring the quadratic descriptors Not considering environment-dependent descriptors or Gaussian snapshots.